FDio/csit/docs/report/introduction/methodology_packet_latency.rst

 - TG reports min/avg/max latency values per stream direction, hence two sets of latency values are reported per test case; future release of TRex is expected to report latency percentiles.
-- Reported latency values are aggregate across two SUTs due to three node topology used for all performance tests; for per SUT latency, reported value should be divided by two.
+- Reported latency values are aggregate across two SUTs if the three node topology is used for given performance test; for per SUT latency, reported value should be divided by two.
 - 1usec is the measurement accuracy advertised by TRex TG for the setup used in FD.io labs used by CSIT project.